silviamaggi/smd-com/_posts/2020-08-03-today-i-saw.md

 redirect_from:
   - /today-i-saw/today-i-saw/
 ---
 <p class="lead">It’s that itch again.
 Today I saw something I like but can’t take a picture.
-Or, I can and do, but it’s doesn’t work on Instagram.</p>
+Or, I can and do, but it doesn’t work on Instagram.</p>

 <!--more-->